Talk It Out Tuesdays

-We hope you enjoyed our collaborative Talk It Out Tuesdays conference series!
+We hope you enjoyed our collaborative Talk It Out Tuesdays series!

 Every Tuesday in March 2021, Talk It Out NC featured speakers to discuss strategies and research about preventing underage drinking.
 Our speakers joined us from a variety of backgrounds and professional fields, and we appreciate their input and help in reaching our goal to end underage drinking in North Carolina!

-Stay tuned for more information about upcoming events in our Talk It Out Tuesdays virtual conference series!
+Stay tuned for more information about upcoming events in our Talk It Out Tuesdays series!

 Scott Miller, Ph.D.